sefffal/Octofitter.jl/docs/src/images.md

         ω = Normal(0.1, deg2rad(30.)),
         i = Normal(0.6, deg2rad(10.)),
         Ω = Normal(0.0, deg2rad(30.)),
-        GPI_H = Normal(3.8, 0.5)
+        H = Normal(3.8, 0.5)
     ),
 )
 ```
-Note how we also provided a prior on the photometry called `GPI_H`.
+Note how we also provided a prior on the photometry called `H`.
 We can put any name we want here, as long as it's used consistently throughout the model specification.

 See [Fit Astrometry](@ref fit-astrometry) for a description of the different orbital parameters, and conventions used.